emacsmirror/xref-rst/readme.rst

 This package provides a reStructuredText back-end for Emacs ``Xref``.

-This means you can look-up links under the cursor as well as finding references to link targets.
+This means you can look-up links at the cursor as well as finding references to link-targets.

 Available via `melpa <https://melpa.org/#/xref-rst>`__.